The following policies govern the determination of financial aid:

 The formula used to determine a family's ability to pay college expenses are based on a number of factors, including current assets and prior year's income for both parents and the student.
 The formulas do not assume the expected family contribution will be available entirely from current income or assets.
 Nor is it assumed that all families will finance a college education in the same way.
 Rather, the formulas attempt to use a "snapshot" of current assets and prior year's income to measure the total financial strength of the family over time.
 It is further assumed that families will make individual decisions about how to finance their share of educational costs using a combination of assets, current income and borrowing against future income.

-All federal, state and institutional student financial aid recipients must be U.S. citizens, U.S. nationals, or eligible noncitizens with a valid Social Security number.
+All federal and state student financial aid recipients must be U.S. citizens, U.S. nationals, or eligible noncitizens with a valid Social Security number.
 An eligible noncitizen is a U.S. permanent resident who has an I-151, I-551, or I551C (Permanent Resident Card).

 back to top

 There are two methods of determining a family's expected contribution toward educational costs.
 The Federal Methodology is used to determine a student's eligibility for federal aid, including Pell Grants, Direct Stafford Loans, and most forms of state grant assistance.
 The federal family contribution is determined using the data provided on the Free Application for Federal Student Aid (FAFSA).
 Because the Federal Methodology ignores some forms of income and eliminates some types of assets from consideration, Loyola uses an Institutional Methodology to determine a student's need for institutionally-controlled and funded forms of financial aid.
 The institutional family contribution is determined using the data provided on the CSS Profile Application.